 ANNUAL GENERAL MEETING

 10. The Annual General Meeting shall be held early in the year, but before 31st March and after 1 January, at a place and date decided by the Committee.

-Members shall be notified of the Annual General Meeting date by publication in the Canine Press, (Dog World and Our Dogs).
+Members shall be notified of the Annual General Meeting date by publication in the canine press and/or electronic media.
 Such notice must contain all the relevant information concerning the meeting and business to be conducted and be published not less than fourteen clear days before the date of the meeting.

 A copy of the annual statement of accounts will be made available, on request, to members 14 days prior to the Annual General Meeting.
 Additionally, the annual statement of accounts will be available for inspection by members at the Annual General Meeting.

 The Annual General Meeting shall receive the Annual Balance Sheet, the results of any postal ballot, and discuss any resolutions which have been placed on the Agenda.
 Prior notice of such resolutions must be given to the Hon Secretary in writing at least 42 days prior to the date of the Meeting.

 The Chair at the Annual General Meeting shall be taken by the Association President.
 In the event of the retirement of the President or his non-attendance the Chair at the meeting shall be taken by the Chairman and in the event of the retirement of the Chairman or his non-attendance the Chair at the meeting shall be taken by the Vice Chairman or a Chairman elected from the floor.

 11. The Committee shall put forward the names of four judges for each of the Breed Club Shows to be voted on by Members at the Annual General Meeting.